rhel-labs/instruqt/satellite-advanced-testing/04-capsule/assignment.md

 ![verify capsule migration](../assets/verifycapsulemigration.png)

 The `redhat.repo` will show that the baseurl points at `capsule.lab`.
+As well, `rhel1` only has access to the BaseOS repository as defined in the `RHEL9` content view.